elabftw/elabdoc/config_examples/nginx/README.md

 ## Prerequisite: running the container on a custom port

-Because our Nginx is already running on port 443, we will want the Docker container to run on another port.
+Because our Nginx server is already running on port 443, we will want the Docker container to run on another port.

-In the `ports` part of this configuration file, expose the container on port 3148 for instance:
+In the `ports` section of this configuration file, expose the container on port 3148 as follows:

 ~~~yaml
 ports:
   - '127.0.0.1:3148:443'
 ~~~

-**Note**: we're using the 127.0.0.1 localhost ip to avoid Docker exposing the port by bypassing the firewall configuration (see [this issue](https://github.com/moby/moby/issues/22054)).
+**Note**: We're using the 127.0.0.1 localhost ip to prevent Docker from exposing the port by bypassing the firewall configuration (see [this issue](https://github.com/moby/moby/issues/22054)).

 ## Nginx configuration

-The following example forwards the URL https://elab.example.org to the local port 3148 where the Docker container is listening.
-In this example, Nginx is listening to port 8888, and HAProxy is doing TLS termination.
-Adapt to your needs.
-If you don't have HAProxy doing TLS termination, use https in the proxy_pass instruction and make sure DISABLE_HTTPS is false in the elabftw.yml config.
+In the following example, the URL https://elab.example.org is forwarded to local port 3148, where the Docker container is listening.
+In this example, Nginx is listening to port 8888, and HAProxy is handling TLS termination.
+Adapt this example to your needs.
+If HAProxy is not handling TLS termination in your case, use https in the proxy_pass instruction and make sure DISABLE_HTTPS is false in the elabftw.yml config.

 ~~~nginxconf
 server {